sst/sst/www/docs/constructs/topic.md

 _Type_ : [`cdk.aws-sns.Topic`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-sns.Topic.html), _defaults to_ `undefined`

 Or optionally pass in a CDK `Topic` instance.
-This allows you to override the default settings this construct uses internally to create the topci.
+This allows you to override the default settings this construct uses internally to create the topic.

 ## Examples